X4MU-L/crimmit-microservice/README.md

 ## Overview

-_Owner Service:_ Manages owner profiles and also handles the auth for the microservices, will this could have also been a microservice of it's own, for the purpose of this project will serve.
+**Owner Service**: Manages owner profiles and also handles the auth for the microservices, will this could have also been a microservice of it's own, for the purpose of this project will serve.
 Also emits RabbitMQ events when an owner's details are updated.

-_Products Service:_ Manages product details and listens for updates from the Owner Service
+**Products Service**: Manages product details and listens for updates from the Owner Service

-_Order Service:_ Manages orders, listens for product updates
+**Order Service**: Manages orders, listens for product updates

 ## Repository Structure

-_libs/shared/src/proto/:_ Contains the proto files for gRPC communication.
+`libs/shared/src/proto/`: Contains the proto files for gRPC communication.

-_owner-service/:_ Implementation of the Owner Service.
+`owner-service/`: Implementation of the Owner Service.

-_products-service/:_ Implementation of the Products Service.
+`products-service/`: Implementation of the Products Service.

-_order-service/:_ Implementation of the Order Service.
+`order-service/`: Implementation of the Order Service.

 ## Communication Flow

-_Api Service_: Listen's for HTTP request from outside and is the only exposed service, upon recieving a request emits a rabbitMQ messagepattern to the desired service of the HTTP requests for processing and returns a HTTP response to the client.
+**Api Service**: Listen's for HTTP request from outside and is the only exposed service, upon recieving a request emits a rabbitMQ messagepattern to the desired service of the HTTP requests for processing and returns a HTTP response to the client.

-_Owner Service_: Handle creation of user and managing of user profiles, Upon updating user details, it emits a RabbitMQ event.
+**Owner Service**: Handle creation of user and managing of user profiles, Upon updating user details, it emits a RabbitMQ event.

-_Products Service_: Handles creation of products and Listens for gRPC call to update the user details.
+**Products Service**: Handles creation of products and Listens for gRPC call to update the user details.

-_Order Service_: Handles the Orders and Listens for product updates and updates orders accordingly.
+**Order Service**: Handles the Orders and Listens for product updates and updates orders accordingly.

 ## Retry Logic

+> [!IMPORTANT]
-> [!IMPORTANT] The system includes a retry mechanism for failed events, although it is not fully implemented due to time constraints.
+> The system includes a retry mechanism for failed events, although it is not fully implemented due to time constraints.
 If an event fails, the request will keep retrying without a logging event emitted.

 ## Getting Started